jwanner83/one/README.md

 application without **_any_** limitations. if you want a page with a custom application on it, you can do so like you would if you build a page with next.js.

-### description

-`one` works as a cms wich you wrap around your existing or new next.js page and get functionalities like editing content and adding pages and posts and many more.

-it is **not** a wordpress like solution with a one click installer. it requires the user which implements it to know react and next.js.

 ### usage

-see the `test/playground` next.js project to see, how `one` is integrated into a next.js page. you'll see, that its really easy and straight forward.
+visit the `test/playground` next.js project to see, how `one` is integrated into a next.js page. you'll see, that its really easy and straight forward.